marklogic-community/pipes/README.md

 #### Backend modules

 Pipes requires several backend modules to be installed on MarkLogic.
-They can be installed in 2 ways:
+They can be installed in 2 ways.
+Chose one and stick to it.
+Don't mix them:

 1) When you run the Pipes jar for the first time, use the following command:
 ```java -jar marklogic-pipes-1.0.1.jar --deployBackend=true```.